morea-framework/morea-framework.github.io/README.md

 After years of recreating class websites from scratch using WordPress, I started this project to make easier for me to create, share, and modify educational material.
-Initially, I just wanted to get away from a traditional CMS and use git for course content management.
+Initially, I just wanted to get away from a traditional CMS and use git, GitHub, and GitHub Pages for course content development and publication.
 As I started prototyping, I realized that my educational approach typically contains the same five building blocks, and so I baked them into the framework as well.

 The content for a Morea-based course is contained in a [GitHub](http://github.com) repository.
 Note that educators (with a .edu account) can get a